fuh/vimrc/README.md

 3. Setup `Vundle`:

-        git clone https://github.com/gmarik/vundle.git ~/.vim/bundle/vundle
+        git clone https://github.com/gmarik/Vundle.vim.git ~/.vim/bundle/Vundle.vim

 4. Install bundles.
 Launch vim(ignore the errors and they will disappear after installing needed plugins)and run:

-        :BundleInstall
+        :PluginInstall

 Thst's it!

 ## How to manage this vimrc?

-All plugins are listed in file `bundles.vim` with detailed comments, just add plugins as you like.
+All plugins are listed in file `vundles.vim` with detailed comments, just add plugins as you like.

-1. `:BundleClean` to clean up unused plugins
+1. `:PluginClean` to clean up unused plugins
-2. `:BundleInstall` to install newly added plugins
+2. `:PluginInstall` to install newly added plugins
-3. `:BundleInstall!` to upgrade all plugins
+3. `:PluginInstall!` to upgrade all plugins

 Other configurations are also well organized in vimrc.